miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 - Developer ID Application
 - Developer ID Installer

-A new "Apple Development" certificate is available in Xcode 11.0 and later, replacing "iOS Development" and "Mac Development".
-Likewise, "Apple Distribution" corresponds to "iOS Distribution" and "Mac App Distribution".
+A new **Apple Development** certificate is available in Xcode 11.0 and later, replacing **iOS Development** and **Mac Development**.
+Likewise, **Apple Distribution** corresponds to **iOS Distribution** and **Mac App Distribution**.
 {:.info}

-"Mac Development" is a certificate used during development, to sign an app that needs permission to use an app service or technology.
-4D does not use any of the [advanced app capabilities](https://developer.apple.com/support/app-capabilities/) offered by Apple, but notarization checks for the [entitlements](https://developer.apple.com/documentation/bundleresources/entitlements?language=objc) related to the "Hardened Runtime" service.
+**Mac Development** is a certificate used during development, to sign an app that needs permission to use an app service or technology.
+4D does not use any of the [advanced app capabilities](https://developer.apple.com/support/app-capabilities/) offered by Apple, but notarization checks for the [entitlements](https://developer.apple.com/documentation/bundleresources/entitlements?language=objc) related to the **Hardened Runtime** capability.
 A 4D app may be signed using this type of certificate for testing.

-"Mac App Distribution" is a certificate used to sign the app before distribution through the Mac App Store.
+**Mac App Distribution** is a certificate used to sign the app before distribution through the Mac App Store.
 Most 4D apps are not distributed through the store, so we can rule this one out.

-"Mac Installer Distribution" is a certificate used to sign an installer package containing an app sign using a "Mac App Distribution" certificate, for distribution through the Mac App Store.
+**Mac Installer Distribution** is a certificate used to sign an installer package containing an app sign using a **Mac App Distribution** certificate, for distribution through the Mac App Store.
 Most 4D apps are not distributed through the store, so we can rule this one out too.

-"Developer ID Application" is a certificate used to sign the app before distribution outside the Mac App Store.
+**Developer ID Application** is a certificate used to sign the app before distribution outside the Mac App Store.
 A 4D app may be signed using this type of certificate for deployment.

-"Developer ID Installer" is a certificate used to sign an installer containing an app sign using a "Developer ID Application" certificate.
+**Developer ID Installer** is a certificate used to sign an installer containing an app sign using a "Developer ID Application" certificate.
 The installer is either a disk image (.dmg) or a package (.pkg).
 A simple zip archive is not considered to be a safe form of distribution, since its content can be altered during transport.
 A signed 4D app may be packaged and signed using this type of certificate for deployment over a network (AirDrop, HTTP, FTP, etc.).
 Copying an app from a connected external drive does not require an installer.

 ```mermaid
 graph TB;